-Volunteers play a vital role in the operation of the National World War I Museum and Memorial.
-The Museum relies on the dedication and commitment of more than 200 volunteers each year.
-Volunteers contribute more than 30,000 hours of service each year, sharing their knowledge, skills and talents throughout the Museum.
+Volunteers play a vital role in the operation of the National WWI Museum and Memorial.
+The Museum and Memorial relies on the dedication and commitment of more than 500 volunteers each year.
+Volunteers contribute more than 57,000 hours of service each year, sharing their knowledge, skills and talents.

-The Museum needs friendly people age 19 or older who can commit to at least 8 hours per month.
+The Museum and Memorial needs friendly people age 19 or older who can commit to at least 8 hours per month.

 All volunteers are required to attend a basic orientation, safety training and on-the-job training modules.
 Specialized areas require additional training.